breuerfelix/king-bot-api/README.md

 6. start the bot
     1. `$ npm start`

-after changing `main.js` you can exit the script and then restart the bot with `$ npm start`.
+after changing `main.js` only use `$ npm start` to restart the bot.
-if you downloaded a new project version you have to `$ npm install && npm run build` again before starting the bot.
+when downloading a new project version you have to `$ npm install && npm run build` again before starting the bot.

 # features